ultimate-pa/hanfor/documentation/docs/installation/installation.md

 python app.py <tag> -c <path_to_input_csv>
 ```
 1. This creates a new session named by `<tag>` in the `SESSION_BASE_FOLDER`.
-2. It asks the user for a mapping of the the following csv header names.
+2. It asks the user for a mapping of the following .csv header names.
     * "ID"
     * "Description"
     * "Formalized Requirement"